 DK/REFUSE [CONTINUE]

-126. Auto title loans use a car title to borrow money for a short period of time.
-They are NOT loans used to purchase a car.
-In the past 12 months, did you (if OTHERS AGE≥15 FILL: or someone else in your household) take out an auto title loan?

-YES [CONTINUE]

-NO [CONTINUE]

-DK/REFUSE [CONTINUE]

 The next few questions are about sending money abroad.

-130. In the last 12 months, that is since June 2014, did you (if OTHERS AGE≥15 FILL: or someone else in your household) send money to family or friends living outside of the US?
+130. In the last 12 months, that is since June 2016, did you (if OTHERS AGE≥15 FILL: or someone else in your household) send money to family or friends living outside of the US?